Don’t Let ‘Em Devalue You

 This practice involves the technique of devaluing every vehicle that is brought in to be used as a trade-in.
-The trade-in has real monetary value.
+The trade-in has real money value.
 Often used as a total down payment for a new or newer vehicle, customers bring their vehicle to a dealership to have it appraised to use its money value towards their car/truck deal.

 In life, things aren’t that different.
 We all have people in our lives that try to devalue us.
 There are people in the marketplace, people on the job, insecure people that we’re in a relationship with, people who oppose us, people after our position, etc., that are constantly trying to devalue us – for their profit!

-What’s the remedy for falling prey to this tactic…know your own value ahead of time and don’t waver.
+One person will find it necessary to devalue their spouse to make themselves look or feel more valuable.
+A competitor will try to devalue your work to bring unearned value to their own work.
+Even buyers will try to devalue the product they came to you to buy to justify their crazy low offer!
+What’s the remedy to falling prey to this tactic?
+Know your own value ahead of time and don’t waver.
 Do your research.
 Get neutral people in your life to help you make honest appraisals.
 Find and use available tools to assess your value.
 Take an honest appraisal of yourself.
 Know what your strengths and weaknesses are.
 Build upon your strengths.
 Practice your craft.
 Keep learning.
 Keep growing.
 Never sell yourself short.
 Don’t compromise.
 Never sell out!
 Know at all times what you have to contribute.
 Know what you bring to the table.
 And most of all…Never let ‘em devalue you!
 Get all your money!